core-api/core-api/docs/specification/document.md

 * A Link has an associated list of parameters.
 The empty list is valid, and MAY be considered a default value by client libraries.
 * Each element in the parameter list is associated with a name, which MUST be a string.
 * Each element in the parameter list is associated as either being *required* or being *optional*.
 The *optional* state MAY be considered a default value by client libraries.
+* Each element in the parameter list is associated has an associated parameter type which MUST be a string.
+The empty string is valid, and MAY be considered a default value by client libraries.

 #### Data primitives